Professor Gabriel Egan

 Personal profile

-I am one of the General Editors of the New Oxford Shakespeare and a co-editor of the journals Shakespeare (for the British Shakespeare Association) and Theatre Notebook (for the Society for Theatre Research).
+I am one of the General Editors of the New Oxford Shakespeare (2016-2026) and co-editor of the scholarly journal Theatre Notebook (for the Society for Theatre Research).
 I teach computational approaches to literary-historical textual analysis and the art of letter-press printing.

 I welcome applications from PhD candidates wanting to undertake research on Shakespeare, early modern theatre history, computational approaches to textual analysis, editing, and cultural theory.